biopragmatics/bioregistry/exports/contexts/README.md

   respond otherwise they will be removed as a maintainer.
 - A technical solution based on CI/CD and GitHub's API will be used to randomly ping maintainers to check that they are still available on GitHub.
+- Maintainers may unanimously nominate additional maintainers to be added at the discretion of the Bioregistry Review Team.
 - If fewer there are fewer than two maintainers listed for any context, then the Bioregistry Review Team automatically gains the rights as a maintainer.
 - If there are no maintainers for a given context, e.g., if all maintainers have